Securing Your Account with Two-Factor Authentication

 Managing Trusted Devices

-When you log in with 2FA, you may have the option to trust the device so you are not prompted for a code on every login from that same browser.
-The Two-factor Authentication page shows a Trusted Devices table with the following information:| Column | Description |
+Typing a 2FA code every single time you log in from your home computer can get tedious.
+When you log in with 2FA, you may have the option to trust the device so that particular browser skips the 2FA prompt for a set number of days.
+The Two-factor Authentication page shows a Trusted Devices table with details about each device you have marked as trusted:| Column | Description |

 |---|---|